OpenParliamentTV/OpenParliamentTV-Parsers/parliaments/DE/README.md

 The `merger` package holds modules/scripts for merging information from transformed files.

+# General instructions

+A `Makefile` automates the download and merging phases.
+You can run

+`make download`

+to first download media and proceedings files, then

+`make`

+to merge the downloaded files.

+In addition, the various components for fetching, parsing and merging data can be invoked independently.
+For instance, you can use the `merger/merge_session.py` to force the merging of specific files, or of the whole media/proceedings directories.

 # Environment setup

 Some modules have external dependencies (for RSS parsing, sentence